 North Korea’s official statement on the Hwasong-15 flight test claimed that the missile can carry a “super-large heavy warhead which is capable of striking the whole mainland of the U.S.” It also noted that the missile had “greater advantages in its tactical and technological specifications and technical characteristics than [the] Hwasong-14,” referring to the ICBM North Korea tested twice in July 2017.

-The transporter erector (T/E) truck that carries the missile, believed to be the same Chinese WS51200 logging truck used for the Hwasong-14, has been modified with an additional ninth axel to accommodate the missile’s larger size.10 The erector also has a different arm configuration.
-Whereas the Hwasong-14 uses a single central heave arm, the Hwasong-15 uses two heave arms on either side of the erector.11 It is difficult to confirm how many of these vehicles North Korea has at its disposal, but some estimate the number to be no more than six.12 This would greatly limit the size of missile salvo North Korea could muster during a conflict.
+The Hwasong-15 is launched from a firing platform that separates from its transporter-erector (T/E) truck.
+The truck that carries the missile, believed to be a Chinese WS51200 logging truck previously used for the Hwasong-14, has been modified with an additional ninth axle to accommodate the missile’s larger size.10 The erector uses a different heave arm from the Hwasong-14 to raise the missile into launch position.
+While the Hwasong-14 uses a single central heave arm, the Hwasong-15 uses two heave arms on either side of the vehicle.11